Last updated: 16 July 2026

 We handle enquiries by email using Google Workspace.
 Our email records will contain your contact details and the history of our correspondence, which we need to deal with your enquiry properly and keep track of what was said.
 If we go on to have a call, we may keep short notes with your enquiry record so we remember what was discussed.

-Analytics, only with your consent
+Meta advertising measurement, only with your consent

 Sensitive information